locationtech/geowave/README.md

 Basically, GeoWave attempts to do for Accumulo as PostGIS does for PostgreSQL.

-See [GeoWave io page](http://ngageoint.github.io/geowave/) for more detailed documenatation, quickstart, examples, etc.
+See [GeoWave io page](http://ngageoint.github.io/geowave/) for more detailed documentatation, quickstart, examples, etc.

 ## Screenshots